bampakoa/ngx-electronify/README.md

 ```
 You can pass the following options:
 * `--project`: the name of the project on which you want to install it.
 It is useful in multi-project workspaces such as Nx DevTools.
+* `--configuration`: the configuration of the workspace.
+By default it uses the development configuration.

 ## Usage